 This is great for practicing hand-eye coordination as well as color perception.
 It’s large enough for two to three children to color together — ideal for families of multiples.

-The mat is eco-friendly and non-toxic, doesn’t contain ink or paint, and the back is made of water-resistant nylon.
+The mat is safe and non-toxic and contains no messy inks or paints.
+The back is made of water-resistant nylon.

 - Non-toxic and eco-friendly.

 - Water pens may be hard to unscrew initially.

 Alex Discover My First Scribble Pad

 If you want something sturdy and easy to take on the go, this drawing pad is an excellent choice.
 It’s similar to a coloring book in that it has thick pages with doodles on them.
 However, it gives your child an outline of a drawing to finish.